-“The Bolton Hotel is proud to be amongst the first accommodation providers in New Zealand to receive the Enviro-Gold rating from Qualmark, New Zealand Tourism’s official mark of quality for its sustainability programme.”
+Five star boutique, the Bolton Hotel is among the first accommodation providers in New Zealand to receive the Enviro-Gold rating from Qualmark, New Zealand Tourism’s official mark of quality for its sustainability program.

-“‘This is everything an urban hostel should be’ – National Geographic Traveller 2014.
+‘This is everything an urban hostel should be’ – National Geographic Traveller 2014.
 Ultra clean, modern, bright, fun and friendly.
 YHA Wellington is a 5-star and Enviro-Gold Qualmark rated property.
 One of the most centrally located hostels in Wellington and ideal for everything that Wellington has to offer.
-There is an espresso bar on site, selling barista made coffee and a selection of cabinet food.
-The hostel is in easy walking distance to the bars, shops and theatres on Courtenay Place and close to Te Papa museum, the waterfront and Embassy theatre.”
+One of us even spent a summer there helping out with maintenance work – in other words, we know the hostel inside out 🙂

 Zealandia – Wellington’s Eco-Sanctuary